 Monstera adansonii is from Central America, southern Mexico, the West Indies, and South America.
-Monstera adansonii is commonly found near river valleys in areas with low elevation, but it can also be found in jungle-like environments that have plenty of water and sunlight.
+Monstera adansonii is commonly found near river valleys in areas with low elevation, but it can also be found in jungle-like environments with plenty of water and sunlight.
 This plant was first discovered around 1693.

 The Monstera adansonii belongs to the Monstera genus and is a part of the Araceae (Aroid) family.
 Holes naturally form on the leaves of the Monstera adansonii and the relatively large leaves that the plant grows.

-The Monstera adansonii has manny common names.
+The Monstera adansonii has many common names.
 It is most commonly called the Swiss cheese plant because the leaves look similar to Swiss cheese, as they both have holes scattered over their surface.
-Monstera adansonii is also commonly called the five holes plant because each leaf on the Monstera adansonii typically has five holes in it.
+Monstera adansonii is also commonly called the five-holes plant because each leaf on the Monstera adansonii typically has five holes in it.
 The plant is also sometimes called Adanson’s Monstera.

 Once you get them home, Monstera adansonii vines can grow to be quite long.
 They can grow to be 3-10 feet long and the leaves can grow to be 1-3 feet wide while they are indoors.
 If the plant is growing outside, it can grow to be around 13 feet long!